LewisHaley/stb-tester.com/find-player.rst

 <!-- Begin reStructuredText content -->

+The following `stb-tester`_ automated script knows how to navigate a set-top box's double-carousel menu like a human user would: By identifying the current selection and the target location, then pressing the appropriate keys to navigate directly to the target.

-The following `stb-tester`_ script finds the position of the BBC iPlayer and navigates to it, then to the 4oD and Demand5 players:
+This script navigates to the BBC iPlayer, then to the 4oD and Demand5 players:

 .. container::